Lavesson/dirpart/README.md

 ## Installation

 * Clone/download/whatever and make sure Python 2.7 is installed
-* Either use the command directly, or symlink:
+* On Linux/UNIX, either use the command directly, or symlink:

         $ ln -s /path/to/dirpart.py /usr/bin/dirpart

+* On Windows, either use the command directly, or make sure dirpart.py is in your path

 ## Running tests

 To run the tests, from the root of the repository:

-    $ python -m t/test_dirpart
+    $ python -m t.test_dirpart